BBC NI agrees broadcast deal with URC

 Last updated on .From the section Irish Rugby

-BBC Northern Ireland has signed a three-year broadcast deal with the United Rugby Championship to bring Ulster Rugby matches back to terrestrial television.
+BBC Northern Ireland will televise six of Ulster's United Rugby Championship (URC) home matches this season having signed a three-year broadcast deal with the new competition.

-Starting this season, BBC NI will show six live matches per campaign.
+The opening BBC game will be the visit of Benetton on 8 October, then Ulster's first match against a South African side, the Sigma Lions a week later.

+BBC NI's other live matches will feature Ulster's Boxing Day interpo against Connacht and their matches in the new year against Cardiff, Munster and the Cell C Sharks.

-This will consist of two inter-provincial derby matches, two versus South African teams, one against a Welsh region and one versus an Italian side.
+The deal will see the broadcaster host six Ulster URC matches per season; two against Irish opposition, two versus South African sides and one game each against a Welsh and Italian team.

 The new-look competition, replacing the Pro14, sees four South African franchises join the four Irish provinces, four Welsh regions, two Scottish sides and two Italian teams, with the top eight sides advancing to the quarter-finals.